Genuinely/genuinely.github.io/README.md

 I use Github in place of blogspot because changes are easier to track and because Github pages is a robust system, and it's free!

-## Best Hits
-Here are some of my best hits:

 ## Projects
 [GetFit](https://github.com/Genuinely/getfit) is a calorie and running tracker run off the Google Maps API.
 Can be tied to physical device like an Arduino to become similar to a jawbone in fashion.

-[RipplesMeditation] is a medi
+[RipplesMeditation](https://github.com/Genuinely/Ripple) is a meditation app targeted towards high schoolers.